 - Offer to drive your loved one to appointments, make contact with potential rehab centers, arrange for childcare, or provide any other support that will help him or her get into treatment.

 Ultimately, the best way to support a loved one before, during, and after stimulant addiction rehab is to remember that recovery is a long and winding path.
 Be an active positive presence in your loved one’s life.
 Commit to being there for the good times and the bad, and continue to learn how best to be a valuable member of his or her recovery support network.

-Why Those in Santa Cruz & San Jose Should Consider Treatment at The Camp
+Why Those Near Santa Cruz & San Jose Should Consider Stimulant Addiction Treatment at The Camp Recovery Center

 Untreated stimulant addiction puts people at ever-increasing risk for experiencing grievous physical, mental, and emotional harm.
 Physically, the long-term abuse of stimulants has been associated with heart, lung, liver, and kidney damage, some of which may be irreversible.
 The impact of stimulant abuse on a person’s cognitive abilities can include difficulties with problem-solving, diminished capacity for abstract thinking, and impaired ability to make and/or access memories.

 People whose bodies and minds have been ravaged by stimulant abuse will have problems meeting their responsibilities at work or in school, and are unlikely to be able to productively participate in healthy interpersonal relationships.
 As a person continues to struggle with these ramifications of their stimulant addiction, negative outcomes such as family dissolution, academic failure, job loss, financial ruin, legal problems, and homelessness become increasingly likely.